chicagolug/chicagolug-hugo/content/wp-admin.md

-subtitle = "Log in to your Wordpress site" date = "2016-12-12T14:31:53-06:00" description = "This is where you can log in to Wordpress" slug = "pages/wp-admin" tags = [ "login ] type = "page"
+subtitle = "Log in to your Wordpress site" date = "2016-12-12T14:31:53-06:00" description = "This is where you can log in to Wordpress" slug = "wp-admin" tags = [ "login ] type = "page"
 +++

 Nice try, dude.
-There's nothing here.